Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

+The definition can be shown to be independent of the choice of Hopf parameterization used to identify $GX$ with $\partial_\infty^2 X \times \RR$.
+The measure $m$ is $\Gamma$-invariant because $\lambda$ is $\Gamma$-invariant.
+Our terminology will be justified in the next section, where we show that $m$ satisfies the Gibbs property (Definition \ref{def:Gibbspropertyupstairs2}).
+The measure $m$ on $GX$ induces a measure on $GX_0$ by the procedure described in Remark \ref{pushdownameasure}, which we also denote $m$ and refer to as a Gibbs state for $\varphi$ of exponent $\sigma$ on $GX_0$.

-See \cite[Section 2.6]{PPS} for more discussion on why the $\frac{1}{n}$ factors are natural. \begin{remark} We do not expect the density of $m$ with respect to the product measure $\mu^\iota \otimes \mu \otimes dt$ to be continuous.
-This is in contrast with the Riemannian case or unweighted $\CAT(-1)$ case. \end{remark}
+When the critical exponent is finite, we conclude via Proposition \ref{prop:ps} and Proposition \ref{prop:Invariant} that a Gibbs current and associated Gibbs state of exponent $\delta_\varphi$ on $GX$ and $GX_0$ always exist. \begin{remark} We do not expect the density of a Gibbs state $m$ with respect to the product measure $\mu^\iota \otimes \mu \otimes dt$ to be continuous.
+This is in contrast with the Riemannian case or the unweighted $\CAT(-1)$ case. \end{remark}

-As a consequence of the quasi-product construction of $m$, we have the following result using a Hopf argument such as \cite[Theorem 2.5]{Kai}. \begin{lemma} Suppose $m$ is a Gibbs state for $\varphi$.
+As a consequence of the quasi-product construction of $m$, we have the following result using a Hopf argument such as \cite[Theorem 2.5]{Kai}. \begin{lemma} Suppose that $m$ is a Gibbs state for $\varphi$.
 Then if $m$ is conservative (in particular, if $m$ is finite) as a measure on $GX_0$, then it is ergodic. \end{lemma}